Cooking Gorgeous

 Add the pre-cooked beans, salt, cumin, and freshly ground black pepper.

-Cover the pan with a lid or tin foil and then cook in the oven for 1 hour or until the meat and beans and the meat are soft.
+Cover the pan with a lid or tin foil and then cook in the oven for 1 hour or until the meat and beans are soft.

 Make sure to check every 20 to 30 minutes and give it a stir to provide even cooking.

-Use homemade stock for stews and soups for intense flavor.
-If you use shop-bought stock, taste your stew before adding any extra salt as they already contain some.
-Always add salt at the end of the cooking process for slow-cooked dishes.
+• Use homemade stock for the deepest flavor.
+If you use shop-bought stock, taste your stew before adding extra salt since it's often already salted.

 Making Kuru Fasulye Ahead of Time